Foodtech Industry’s ultimate Duopoly

 Total TAM – The TAM served by Swiggy and Zomato was around Rs.
 91,400 Cr. in 2023.
 This is expected to grow significantly, reaching between Rs.
 4,04,000 Cr. and Rs.
 6,34,000 Cr. by 2028.

-Now, let’s get to the main even i.e. Swiggy Vs. Zomato
+Now, let’s get to the main topic i.e. Swiggy Vs. Zomato

 Food Delivery